Bionus/imgbrd-grabber/docs/docs/configuration-files.md

 ---

-## Configuration files
+## Location

 ### Windows

 ```
-C:/Users/%USERNAME%/AppData/Local/Bionus/Grabber
+C:\Users\%USERNAME%\AppData\Local\Bionus\Grabber
 ```

 ## Files

+!!! note

-_The list below is **not** sorted by "priority" but alphabetically.
-All might not exist depending on your specific configuration._
+    The list below is **not** sorted by "priority" but alphabetically.
+Also, some files might not exist depending on your specific configuration.

 * `cache/`: temporary files for caching things such as HTTP requests
 * `sites/`: list of sources and sites (see [Sources](sources.md))